-During the Reference Period, 17.98% of the Subfund's investments were made into sustainable investments with an environmental objective that was not aligned with the EU Taxonomy.
+As of 31.05.2023, 0.55% of the Subfund's investments were made into sustainable investments with an environmental objective that was not aligned with the EU Taxonomy.

-investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under Regulation are www.are
+the criteria for environmentally sustainable economic activities under Regulation (EU) 2020/852.

-(EU) 2020/852.